max-norin/pg_timestamp/README.md

 For the security of timestamp data, I suggest creating two roles: administrator and user.
 The user will not be able to edit timestamps.
+This will show that the user does not have permission to edit them.
-Timestamps will only be assigned in the trigger function.
+Timestamps will only be assigned in the trigger function after inserting or updating a record, so you can only edit if you are assigning a trigger after the timestamp trigger, or accidentally not assign the trigger, or disable the trigger.
+Roles will protect data from such cases.

 To implement this approach, trigger function run on behalf of the function creator.
 This poses a data security risk,